-Mark Funkhouser is the publisher of Governing and director of the Governing Institute.
-He served as mayor of Kansas City from 2007 to 2011.
+Mark Funkhouser is the publisher of Governing magazine.
+He served as mayor of Kansas City, Mo., from 2007 to 2011.
 Prior to being elected mayor, Funkhouser was the city's auditor for 18 years and was honored in 2003 as a Governing Public Official of the Year.
+Before becoming publisher of Governing, he served as director of the Governing Institute

 Funkhouser is an internationally recognized auditing expert, author and teacher in public administration and its fiscal disciplines.
 He holds an interdisciplinary Ph.D. in public administration and sociology from the University of Missouri at Kansas City, an M.B.A. in accounting and finance from Tennessee State University and a master's degree in social work from West Virginia University.